wallawil/CS207/Secret Diary Entries/Log 3 - Servo Tinkering (Milestone 2 met).md

 Also, the robot will probably move more slowly if it is constantly correcting.
 Moving in a straight line is fastest.\
 Goal:  Do it right and avoid corrections.\
 Easier said than done.\

+### IV.
+I should mention that the 3D printing seems to have gone well.\
+I could not find a preexisting 3D object but there was a PDF which of course just contained a 2D image.\
+However, in Autodesk Fusion 360, it was fairly simple to extrude the 2D shapes into 3D objects.\
+It might be a tight fit.
+My main concern was the servos wouldn't fit, because I wasn't sure of their dimensions.